0x1d/rcond/README.md

 # rcond

-A simple daemon to manage network connections through NetworkManager's D-Bus interface.
+A simple daemon to manage
+- network connections through NetworkManager's D-Bus interface
+- system hostname through the hostname1 service

 It provides a REST API to:
 - Create and activate WiFi connections
 - Deactivate WiFi connections
 - Remove stored connection profiles

-The daemon is designed to run on Linux systems with NetworkManager.
+- Get and set the system hostname

 ## Build and Run